MGRich/VVVVVV/README.md

 "Really big sprite" entities use linear interpolation

+2x1 entities (seemed to only be used in Boldly To Go) entities use linear interpolation

 Moving platform entities use linear interpolation

 All backgrounds (apart from The Tower) use deltatime, stars are stored using floats, Warp Zones no longer use surface (for now) thus less efficient